bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 3.  **Flexibility**: Configuration can be updated easily without needing to rebuild or redeploy the application.

 ### Examples
-Instead of hardcoding a database connection string, the application retrieves it from an environment variable:
+Instead of hardcoding a [[software-architecture/databases/|database]] connection string, the application retrieves it from an environment variable:
 ```python
 # Python example
 import os